Austindlux/Snake-Game/README.md

 # Snake-Game
-A snake game made in pygame.
+A Snake game I made in pygame 1.9.4
 Finished: 12-10-2017